dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API_en.md

 #### set\_image\_frequecy

 - **Description:** Set frequency of image transfer.
 (**Note:** The bandwidth of USB is limited.
-If you subscribe too much images (greyscale image or depth image), the frequency should be relatively small, otherwise the SDK cannot guarantee the continuity of image transfer.)
+If you subscribe too much images (greyscale image or depth image), the frequency should be set relatively small, otherwise the SDK cannot guarantee the continuity of image transfer.)
 - **Parameters:** `frequency` the frequency of image transfer
 - **Return:** `error code`.
 Non-zero if error occurs.